infochimps-labs/big_data_for_chimps/ch19-pig_udfs.md

 When this happens around the office, we sing this little dirge [1]:

-    Life, sometimes, is Russian Novel, with unhappy marriage and much snow and little vodka.
+    Life, sometimes, is Russian Novel.
+Is having unhappy marriage and much snow and little vodka.
-    But when Russian Novel it is short, then we can quickly finishing and again read Sweet Valley High.
+    But when the Russian Novel it is short, then quickly we finish and again read Sweet Valley High.

 What we *don't* do is write a pure Hadoop-API Java program.
 There's poor reusability.